Your membership has expired

 Safety and Driver Assistance

-The Telluride is expected to include the latest DriveWise bundle of active safety and driver assistance systems.
-As an indicator of what this suite includes, the Palisade includes automatic emergency braking, blind spot warning, rear cross traffic warning, and reverse automatic emergency braking.
-Other standard features include adaptive cruise control informed by navigation data, lane centering assistance, driver attention monitoring, and safe exit, which prevents passengers from opening a door in the path of oncoming traffic when parked.
+The Telluride features the brand’s latest bundle of active safety and driver assistance systems, including automatic emergency braking, blind spot warning, and rear cross traffic warning.
+Other available features include adaptive cruise control, lane centering assistance, driver attention monitoring, and safe exit, which prevents passengers from opening a door in the path of oncoming traffic when parked.

-Mounted in the headliner, the Palisade offers a rear occupant alert system that scans for children when the vehicle is parked and locked.
+The Telluride comes with a rear occupant alert system that uses radar to scan for children when the vehicle is parked and locked.
 If it detects movement, the SUV will honk the horn and send an alert to the driver’s phone.
 Such a system adds valuable protection to reduce the risk of an unaccompanied child gaining access to the vehicle or being left behind.
-It is possible that higher-spec Telluride trims may have such a system.

-An available video rearview mirror uses a liftgate-mounted camera to give an unobstructed view behind the SUV.
+A video rearview mirror is available that uses a liftgate-mounted camera to give an unobstructed view behind the SUV.
 We’ve found that this feature is most appreciated when the vehicle is loaded with passengers and cargo.

 2027 Kia Telluride SXP top rear view showing roof